 Fibrocystic disease occurs when there are fluid-filled cystic lumps of duct tissue.
 These lumps are surrounded by a scar-like capsule of tissue in the breasts.

-Although harmless, these lumps can sometimes be the site of pain (mastalgia) that recurs late in each menstrual cycle.
+Although harmless, these lumps can sometimes be the site of pain ( mastalgia) that recurs late in each menstrual cycle.
 The greatest problem with fibrocystic disease is telling the difference between this condition and breast cancer.
-Some forms of fibrocystic disease are more common in women who go on to develop breast cancer.

 Copyright © Nucleus Medical Media, Inc.